 Child abuse - According to the World Health Organization, child abuse constitutes, "all forms of physical and/or emotional ill- treatment, sexual abuse, neglect or negligent treatment or commercial or other exploitation, resulting in actual or potential harm to the child's health, survival, development or dignity in the context of a relationship of responsibility, trust or power."
 A person may abuse a child by inflicting harm, or by failing to act to prevent harm.

-Children may be abused in a family, in an institution (e.g. school) community setting, or online.
-Child abuse is inflicted by someone the child knows, respects or trusts; or by a stranger.
+Children may be abused in a family, in an institution (e.g. school) or community setting.
+Most child abuse is inflicted by someone the child knows, respects or trusts; and rarely by a stranger.